 Proper HOA budgeting is an association’s first defense against financial trouble.
 When an HOA has a clear and specific game plan, operations flow much smoother.
 Unfortunately, not all board members know how to budget for their HOA community.
-Several factors are to consider and some key actions that may get overlooked.
+Several factors are to consider and some key actions may get overlooked.

 What Is an HOA Budget?

 An HOA budget is precisely what it sounds like — a financial plan for an HOA that encompasses a specific and limited period.
 It includes all the anticipated expenses for an association.
-Most budgets cover a year, though some can also be on a month-to-month basis.
+Most HOA budgets cover a year, though some can also be on a month-to-month basis.
 From the homeowners association budget, the board can compute how much each homeowner will pay in regular dues.

 Best Practices to Use for HOA Budgeting

-Many HOA boards find it difficult to come up with a sound budget.
+Many boards find it difficult to come up with a sound HOA budget.
 Considering the crucial role the budget plays in an HOA’s financial health, it is not something a board can leave to fate.
 Budgeting takes time and research, and there are certain things the board should do.

 Here are the HOA budget best practices that every association should use.